KarimNasreddine/Exchange-Rate-Tracker/exchange-desktop/README.md

 ### Step 2 : Run The Project
 You can run the project by running the `Main.java` class under the package `com.maarouf.exchange`

+## Functionality Delivered
+1) User can sign up, login, logout, or use the platform as a guest user.

+2) Check The Exchange Rate for Buying USD and Selling USD based on the transactions of last 3 days

+3) Adding transactions USD -> LBP or LBP -> USD.
+May be done by an authenticated user or a guest user.

+4) Converting a given amount of money from USD to LBP or LBP to USD.
+Calculation is based on the exchange rate.

+5) Viewing user-specific transactions in a table.

+6) Providing a platform for users to perform exchange transactions amongst each other.
+Users can list a transaction with their phone number to be contacted on in order to complete transaction between 2 users.
+Users could also see all transaction listings posted.

+7) Viewing a graph that shows the fluctuation of the exchange rate over time.

+8) Viewing some insights and statistics such as Open and Close Values of buy and sell rates for each day in the past 10 days.
+In addition to viewing the number of transactions performed every day and the volume of these transactions in Dollars.

 ## Project Structure

 ### Java Classes Diagram